-Those real time relevance and exercises will help you to think more, to work more, and ultimately to perform in better way.
+That real-time relevance and exercises will help you to think more, to work more, and ultimately to perform in a better way.

 Remember, testing is all about ideas (I know I am repeating it :))

 #3) Learn everything – communication, scripting, testing and finally analysis:

 No matter whether you are a fresher or carrying 10 years of experience, the moment you stop learning, you career starts decaying.
 No career see the learning curve as fast as software testing sees.
 You have to learn about new technologies, about new testing ideas, about how to communicate well and convey your thoughts, about how to analyze data and about how to report defects.

 Make learning your daily task and you will see wonders.
 Don’t stop yourself from learning, don’t get scared about new things, don’t oversee challenges and don’t behave over-confident.

-Remember, if you don’t learn, life will make you learn it in hard way.
+Remember, if you don’t learn, life will make you learn it in a hard way.